Adventure Coast Southport: 2008

 The Traumatizer station building has been demolished.
-In February 2008, the site of the Cyclone Rollercoaster was landscaped, and part of the old River Caves ride demolished to make room for more rides.

-"Norman Returns The Pleasure" The Park re-opened for the 2008 season on 15 March and rides added for the summer months.
+The Park re-opened for the 2008 season on 15 March and rides added for the summer months.
 Work has also continued on the grounds to make them look more presentable.
 A Big Top Circus was added during the summer weeks but was removed by its owners after only 2 weeks in the park due to the low number of people visiting New Pleasureland at the start of the summer holiday period.
 In Summer 2008, a new static ride was opened in the form of a swinging pirate ship.
 In early 2008, a new roller coaster opened.
 "Indy's Lost World - The Ride" is a themed indoor roller coaster, based on the latest Indiana Jones' film; Indiana Jones and the Kingdom of the Crystal Skull The roller coaster is situated inside the old Fun House building.
 In September 2008, it was announced that New Pleasureland will return for the 2009/2010 season.
 In October 2008, the park's Pinfari Roller Coaster, Storm was removed from the park and sold.